 Race in America

 Thank heavens we have a flag to draw the nation’s ire.
 A flag can’t be racist, but its symbolism can certainly be construed as offensive.
 This is a good thing at the moment for anyone who needs to convince themselves that we can make things right by discarding the Confederate flag.
-When we are finished the country can move forward by continuing to embrace the racist symbols that do the most harm.

 There is not much that shocks me, but my jaw bounced off the top of my desk when I read President Obama’s “society’s lottery winners”1 remark made during a discussion on poverty and class segregation.
 Is he trying to convince us that he is so humble he doesn’t realize he is one of those winners and has helped make segregation worse?